Saif-Yehia-Mosaad/Saif-Yehia-Mosaad/README.md

 # 💫 About Me:
 ### Full Stack .NET Developer

 Full Stack .NET Developer with 2 years of experience building and maintaining web applications.
 Proficient in C#, .NET Core, MVC, and Web API development.
 Strong foundation in SQL Server and creating responsive front-end interfaces using HTML5, CSS3, and JavaScript.
-Experienced with Git/GitHub, unit testing, and Docker.
+Experienced with Git/GitHub, unit testing, and Dockerand professional in use Microsoft office(Excel , Word, Power Point ).

 **Skills:**
 - C#, .NET Core, ASP.NET MVC